 The IRS also provides worksheets and additional information (see the bottom of this page) to assist you in figuring out your tax deductions.
 But...

-Sidebar ...but the easiest way to claim your all income tax deductions is to file online.
-Normally, claiming deduction can be confusing, but you can make it simple and avoid costly mistakes, by using the H&R Block e-filing interview.
+...but the easiest way to claim your all income tax deductions is to file online.
+Normally, itemizing deductions can be confusing, but you can make it simple and avoid costly mistakes, by using the TurboTax e-filing interview.

 You can get more information about itemizing tax deductions for miscellaneous expenses directly from the IRS, in the form of IRS Publication 529